 Dan delivers strategic and practical advice to help navigate even the most challenging enforcement, litigation, and compliance matters.

-Dan Petalas brings to the service of his clients over 18 years of experience in commercial litigation, white collar and government investigations, and political law.
+Dan Petalas brings to the service of his clients nearly 20 years of experience in commercial litigation, white collar and government investigations, and political law.

 In his white collar and government investigations practice, Dan counsels companies, their officers and directors, and other individuals in responding to inquiries and investigations brought by DOJ and other federal and state enforcement agencies.
 He conducts internal investigations and provides compliance advice to clients in the United States and abroad.